buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Types/IfcUnitaryControlElementTypeEnum.md

 A control element at which alarms are annunciated.

 ### CONTROLPANEL
-A control element at which devices that control or monitor the operation of a site, building or part of a building are located
+A control element at which devices that control or monitor the operation of a site, building or part of a building are located.

 ### GASDETECTIONPANEL
 A control element at which the detection of gas is annunciated.